 One of my favorite moments was the first look.
 Kendra and I both really wanted and needed that intimate time before stepping in front of all the people.
 It was so special to see one another since we both had not seen each other’s outfits.
 We cried and laughed and drooled and refrained from all the other things we wanted to do.

-We started our ceremony out by honoring and thanking all the LGBTQ folks and allies who made our wedding day and open love possible.
+We started our ceremony by honoring and thanking all the LGBTQ folks and allies who made our wedding day and genuine love possible.
 It was an emotional moment but an important one.

 We are not religious, but we are spiritual and didn’t keep it very traditional.
-My Mexican Mother did gift me two Mexican wedding coins before the ceremony, ones that would traditionally be shared during the ceremony.
+My Mexican Mother gave me two Mexican wedding coins before the ceremony, which would traditionally be shared during the ceremony.
 I also wore part of my Mother’s wedding dress around my ankle during the ceremony.

 Kendra wore a black diamond ring in honor of her grandma, who unfortunately passed a couple of months before our wedding.

 Jamie Thrower, our photographer, was our stand out vendor – hands down.
-The most incredible humxn and photographer.
+The most incredible human and photographer.
 She is a pillar in the Queer wedding industry if you ask us.